theronhitchman/uni_web_devel/teaching/index.md

 ### An Award

-In October 2013, I was honored with the Outstanding Teaching Award by the Iowa Section of the Mathematical Association of America.
+In October 2013, I was honored with the Teaching Award by the Iowa Section of the Mathematical Association of America.

 [linalg]: http://theronhitchman.github.io/linear-algebra/